UBC A Cappella Auditions!

 Q: What is the time commitment for members?

-The time commitment for members entails weekly rehearsals, up to 1 hour of additional sectionals a week, gig and concert attendance.
-In addition to mandatory attendance to these events, all members are highly encouraged to attend a cappella social events.
-As you can read on our home page, a cappella is not only about singing together, but is a social club, aimed at bringing like-minded people together.
-We have learned over the years that the best choirs are those that not only sing together, but enjoy spending time together outside of rehearsal.
+The time commitment for members entails weekly rehearsals, with 1 hour of additional sectionals and sometimes gigs.
+If you are a member of one of our core groups you are required to participate in our term end concerts, and you are strongly encouraged to if you are a member of Fast & Forte.
+In addition to mandatory attendance to these events, all members are highly encouraged to attend a cappella social events; we are as much a social club as we are a singing club.
+Over the years, we have recognized that the best groups are those that not only sing together, but enjoy spending time together outside of rehearsal.
 For this reason, we hold club-wide socials at least once per term, as well as other social events for our individual choirs.
 As part of your time commitment, you will be expected to attend your choir’s retreats that are held once per semester.
 See the next question for more details.

 - 2-4 hours of regular weekly rehearsal

 Other time commitments that are more varied throughout the term:

 Concert weekend (See the Concert Weekend question below)